RobWal/deep-sea-adventure/readme.md

 # The general approach

-This project was a large undertaking that required me to push my react boundaries and the approach I took strongly reflects that.
-The game had a lot of potential when I began brainstorming, from playing a single round on your own against AI, to playing online with friends in real time, complete with logins and customisable features, the scope of the project had no real ceiling.
+This project was a large undertaking for me that required pushing my react boundaries and the approach I took strongly reflects that.
+The game had a lot of potential when I began brainstorming, from playing a single round on your own against AI's, to playing online with friends in real time, complete with logins and customisable features.
+The scope of the project had no real ceiling.

 While fleshing out what was realistic in the given timeframe, it became quite clear that this would take a large amount of time, so the minimum viable product became a single player single round experience.

-The first steps of the project were fleshing out in detail what the game would look like, what each step might be, creating a wireframe to reflect that.
+The first steps of the project were a deep dive into the details of what the game would look like, what each step might be and creating a wireframe to reflect that.
 This involved creating visual assets for both the wireframe and the game itself, which was done in tandem with the wireframe itself, as the need for images arose.

 From there the major next step was fleshing out the structure of the game, both in terms of what would be required for it to work, as well as how to structure that in a coherent way.
-After the foundations were there, it became a continual process of iterating over the game cycle, implementing features one by one, finding and fixing edge cases, as well as a lot of refactoring.
+After the foundations were there, it became a continual process of iterating over the game cycle, implementing features one by one, finding and fixing edge cases, as well as refactoring code as additions were made.

 # Have a look!